dyhes/zulip/docs/development/using.md

 # Using the development environment

-This page describes the basic edit/refresh workflows for working with the Zulip development environment.
+This page describes the basic edit/refresh workflows for working with the Aloha development environment.
 Generally, the development environment will automatically update as soon as you save changes using your editor.
 Details for work on the [server](#server), [web app](#web), and [mobile apps](#mobile) are below.

-If you're working on authentication methods or need to use the [Zulip REST API][rest-api], which requires an API key, see [authentication in the development environment][authentication-dev-server].
+If you're working on authentication methods or need to use the [Aloha REST API][rest-api], which requires an API key, see [authentication in the development environment][authentication-dev-server].

 ## Common

-- Zulip's `main` branch moves quickly, and you should rebase constantly with e.g.
+- Aloha's `main` branch moves quickly, and you should rebase constantly with e.g.
-  `git fetch upstream; git rebase upstream/main` to avoid developing on an old version of the Zulip codebase (leading to unnecessary merge conflicts).
+  `git fetch upstream; git rebase upstream/main` to avoid developing on an old version of the Aloha codebase (leading to unnecessary merge conflicts).
 - Remember to run `tools/provision` to update your development environment after switching branches; it will run in under a second